We live in a land of opportunity. But too often our

 The Early Years Matter

-During the first few years of a baby’s life, 700 synapses are formed in the brain every second.
+During the first few years of a baby’s life, 1 million neural connections are formed in the brain every second.
 Babies’ brains are literally wired to learn—as much as they possibly can.
 And they are shaped by inputs from their environments—for better or for worse.

 The Achievement Gap Starts Early